-"I will never forget the 11th of February, when the mass execution of the Jewish population took place.
+"I will never forget the February 11th, when the mass execution of the Jewish population took place.
 They shot the Jews in the forest north of the village of Beshenkovitchi.
 The place is called “Strelka.”
 About 800 Jews were shot there.
 People were even shot in the streets of Beshenkovichi that day."
 [Testimony of Petro B., RG-22.002M/7021-84/1.]

 Beshenkovichi is a city situated on the Dvina River, 50km west of Vitebsk.
 In 1939, 1,119 Jews lived in the town, making up 26.3% of the total population.
 The city was under German occupation from 1941 to 1943.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?